L4 / IC3 · 3–5 years

 Where Sales Engineer candidates fail

-A few common mistakes that get Sales Engineer candidates rejected even when they're otherwise strong.
-Worth spotting in a mock interview before they show up in a real one.
+A few common mistakes that get Sales Engineer candidates rejected even when they are otherwise strong.
+Worth catching in a mock interview before they show up in a real one.

 Walking into the technical demo dry-run and pitching the product feature-by-feature instead of tying every feature to a customer problem.